sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/staging.md

 6. [Snowflake](destinations/snowflake.md#staging-support)

 ### How to use
-In essence, you need to set up two destinations and then pass them to `dlt.pipeline`.
+In essence, you need to set up two destinations and then pass them to `data_load_tool.pipeline`.
 Below, we'll use `filesystem` staging with [Parquet](./file-formats/parquet) files to load into the `redshift` destination.

 1. **Set up the S3 bucket and filesystem staging.**